Gas centrifuge: Centrifugal process

-The centrifuge relies on the force resulting from centrifugal acceleration to separate molecules according to their mass, and can be applied to most fluids.
-The dense (heavier) molecules move towards the wall and the lighter ones remain close to the center.
+The centrifuge relies on the force resulting from centrifugal acceleration to separate molecules according to their mass and can be applied to most fluids.
+The dense (heavier) molecules move towards the wall, and the lighter ones remain close to the center.
 The centrifuge consists of a rigid body rotor rotating at full period at high speed.
 Concentric gas tubes located on the axis of the rotor are used to introduce feed gas into the rotor and extract the heavier and lighter separated streams.
 For 235U production, the heavier stream is the waste stream and the lighter stream is the product stream.
 Modern Zippe-type centrifuges are tall cylinders spinning on a vertical axis.
 A vertical temperature gradient can be applied to create a convective circulation rising in the center and descending at the periphery of the centrifuge.
 Such a countercurrent flow can also be stimulated mechanically by the scoops that take out the enriched and depleted fractions.
 Diffusion between these opposing flows increases the separation by the principle of countercurrent multiplication.

 In practice, since there are limits to how tall a single centrifuge can be made, several such centrifuges are connected in series.
-Each centrifuge receives one input and produces two output lines, corresponding to light and heavy fractions.
-The input of each centrifuge is the output (light) of the previous centrifuge and the output (heavy) of the following stage.
-This produces an almost pure light fraction from the output (light) of the last centrifuge and an almost pure heavy fraction from the output (heavy) of the first centrifuge.
+Each centrifuge receives one input line and produces two output lines, corresponding to light and heavy fractions.
+The input of each centrifuge is the product stream of the previous centrifuge.
+This produces an almost pure light fraction from the product stream of the last centrifuge and an almost pure heavy fraction from the waste stream of the first centrifuge.

 Gas centrifugation process

 The gas centrifugation process uses a unique design that allows gas to constantly flow in and out of the centrifuge.
-Unlike most centrifuges which rely on batch processing, the gas centrifuge uses continuous processing, allowing cascading, in which multiple identical processes occur in succession.
+Unlike most centrifuges which rely on batch processing, the gas centrifuge uses continuous processing, allowing cascading in which multiple identical processes occur in succession.
 The gas centrifuge consists of a cylindrical rotor, a casing, an electric motor, and three lines for material to travel.
 The gas centrifuge is designed with a casing that completely encloses the centrifuge.
 The cylindrical rotor is located inside the casing, which is evacuated of all air to produce a near frictionless rotation when operating.
 The motor spins the rotor, creating the centrifugal force on the components as they enter the cylindrical rotor.
-This force acts to separate the molecules of the gas, with heavier molecules moving towards the wall of the rotor, and the lighter molecules towards the central axis.
-There are two output lines, one for the fraction enriched in the desired isotope (in uranium separation, this is U-235), and one depleted in it.
+This force acts to separate the molecules of the gas, with heavier molecules moving towards the wall of the rotor and the lighter molecules towards the central axis.
+There are two output lines, one for the fraction enriched in the desired isotope (in uranium separation, this is 235U), and one depleted of that isotope.
 The output lines take these separations to other centrifuges to continue the centrifugation process.
 The process begins when the rotor is balanced in three stages.
 Most of the technical details on gas centrifuges are difficult to obtain because they are shrouded in "nuclear secrecy".